Daisy (Dog's Eye View album): Production

 Dog's Eye View's singer and songwriter, Peter Stuart, publicly stated that work for Daisy was more difficult for him than for 1995's Happy Nowhere.
 In 2000, Stuart told MTV News, "The band worked for the first record, but on the second record [Daisy], it just felt like I was carrying this albatross."
 He also criticized their record label, Columbia Records, for a lack of support with Dog's Eye View's sophomore effort.

 Stuart announced a break from Dog's Eye View after Daisy's release to pursue a solo album.
 Dog's Eye View did not reunite again until production began for their third album, Tomorrow Always Comes, released in 2006.

 Track listing

+All tracks written and composed by Peter Stuart.